 CPAP Tubing - Replace yearly or earlier if broken or worn out

 CPAP Machine - Replace as required.
 Although many machines continue to operate with no issues, all CPAP machines have an intended service life of 3 to 5 years.

-Consider replacing your equipment when CPAP parts discolours, develop mineral buildup or an odour.
+Consider replacing your equipment when CPAP parts discolour, develop mineral buildup, or an odour.